Professor of Anthropology | Director of Cells to Society (C2S): The Center on Social Disparities and Health at the Institute for Policy Research

 Social Influences on Biomarkers of Stress in Early Adulthood.
 McDade has helped integrate biomarker data collection into Wave IV of the National Longitudinal Study of Adolescent Health (Add Health), and a recent RO1 award from NIH is supporting the analysis of data from this ongoing longitudinal survey.
 With colleagues in IPR/C2S, McDade is investigating social status, neighborhood factors, and social relationships as sources of stress that affect mental and physical health in young adults in the U.S. This is the largest ever study of stress to include objective indicators of physiological function and health (n~15,000), and findings from this research will greatly advance our understanding of how social contexts "get under the skin" to affect health in young adults.

-Long-term Effects of Early Environments on Adult Health.
+Long-Term Effects of Early Environments on Adult Health.
 Do circumstances early in life—in utero, infancy, early childhood—shape health later in life?
-This is the central question of the Cebu Longitudinal Health and Nutrition Survey (CLHNS), which enrolled pregnant mothers in the Philippines over twenty years ago and has followed them and their offspring up ever since.
+This is the central question of the Cebu Longitudinal Health and Nutrition Survey (CLHNS), which enrolled pregnant mothers in the Philippines over 30 years ago and has followed them and their offspring up ever since.
 McDade is a co-investigator for CLHNS, with primary responsibility for overseeing the analysis of plasma and saliva samples for biomarkers of endocrine and immune function.
 He is currently investigating the regulation of inflammation from a developmental, life course perspective.

 Cells to Society (C2S): The Center on Social Disparities and Health.
 Social and cultural contexts are critical determinants of human development and health, but we know very little about the processes or pathways through which they act.
 Along with colleagues at IPR, McDade has helped establish C2S as a new center at Northwestern to serve as catalyst for innovative, multidisciplinary approaches to understanding health disparities.